Innu: History

 Innu oral tradition describes the original encounters of the Innu and the French explorers led by Samuel de Champlain as fraught with distrust.
 Neither group understood the language of the other, and the Innu were concerned about the motives of the French explorers.

 The French asked permission to settle on the Innu's coastal land, which the Innu called Uepishtikueiau.
 This eventually developed as Quebec City.
 According to oral tradition, the Innu at first declined their request.
 The French demonstrated their ability to farm wheat on the land and promised they would share their bounty with the Innu in the future, which the Innu accepted.

 Two distinct versions of the oral history describe the outcome.
 In the first, the French used gifts of farmed food and manufactured goods to encourage the Innu to become dependent on them.
 Then, the French changed it to a mercantile relationship: trading these items to the Innu in exchange for furs.
 When the nomadic Innu went inland for the winter, the French increased the size and population of their settlement considerably, eventually completely displacing the Innu.

 The second, and more widespread, version of the oral history describes a more immediate conflict.
 In this version, the Innu taught the French how to survive in their traditional lands.
 Once the French had learned enough to survive on their own, they began to resent the Innu.
 The French began to attack the Innu, who retaliated in an attempt to reclaim their ancestral territory.
 The Innu had a disadvantage in numbers and weaponry, and eventually began to avoid the area rather than risk further defeat.
 During this conflict, the French colonists took many Innu women as wives.
 French women did not immigrate to New France in the early period.

-French explorer Samuel de Champlain eventually became involved in the Innu's conflict with the Iroquois, who were ranging north from their traditional territory around the Great Lakes in present-day New York and Pennsylvania.
-On July 29, 1609, at Ticonderoga or Crown Point, New York, (historians are not sure which of these two places), Champlain and his party encountered a group of Iroquois, likely Mohawk, who were the easternmost tribe of the Five Nations of the Iroquois Confederacy.
-A battle began the next day.
-As two hundred Iroquois advanced on Champlain's position, a native guide pointed out the three enemy chiefs to the French.
-According to legend, Champlain fired his arquebus and killed two of the Mohawk chiefs with one shot; one of his men shot and killed the third.
-The Mohawk reportedly fled the scene.
-Although the French also traded extensively with the Mohawk and other Iroquois, and converted some to Catholicism, they also continued to have armed conflicts with them.
+Champlain had formed an alliance with an Innu group in 1603, laying a foundation for later French–Indigenous relations.
+In June 1609 he set out with two other Frenchmen and a party of Wendat (Huron), Algonquin and Montagnais warriors, reaching the lake later named Lake Champlain in his honour.
+In late July, the party encountered a group of Haudenosaunee at Ticonderoga; according to the historian Marcel Trudel, Champlain killed two men in the engagement.